MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-commit.md

 After targeting an object or UI element, the user can interact or "click" on it using a secondary input.
 This is known as the commit step of the model.
 The following commit methods are supported:

 - Air Tap gesture
-- Speak the voice command "Select" or one of the targeted voice commands (link)
+- Speak the voice command "Select" or one of the targeted voice commands
 - Press the single button on a [HoloLens Clicker]
 - Press the 'A' button on an Xbox Gamepad
 - Press the 'A' button on an Xbox Adaptive Controller